Why LINQ beats SQL

 select p

-No joining, grouping or messy subqueries.
-Extending this example, suppose we want to list the purchases in reverse order of value, and we want to include the salesperson's name and number of purchased items in the final projection:
+Extending this example, suppose we want to sort the results in reverse order of price, and also want the salesperson's name and number of purchased items in the final projection.
+Notice how naturally we can express these additional criteria without repetition:

 from p in db.Purchases